MadsSN/2023-05-22-playwright/labs/3-advanced.md

 const test = base.extend<>(); // ....
 ```

-## 3. Bonus: More page objects functionality
+## 3. More page objects functionality

 Extend the test fixtures and page objects, so that they provide